On Unitary Monodromy of Second-Order Ordinary Differential Equations: Introduction

-In this context, if these seven values are known to be real and the monodromy representation is irreducible, one can deduce that the monodromy group itself is unitary~\cite[Sec.~4]{reiter2011halphenstransformmiddleconvolution}.
-More generally, it was shown by Morgan and Shalen~\cite[Prop.~III.1.1]{Morgan1984} and by Goldman~\cite[Thm.~4.3]{Goldman1988} that a general subgroup $G\subset \op{SL}(2,\Comp)$ is unitary if and only if $\op{tr} (g)\in\Real$ for all $g\in G$, or equivalently, if the natural representation of $G$ on $\Comp^2$ has real character.

-More recently, Beukers offered a stronger result in a special case of the \emph{Lamé} equation~\cite{beukers2007unitary}, which in turn is the case of~\eqref{eqn:Heun} with $\gamma=\delta=\eps=1/2$.
+If $\gamma,\delta,\eps,\alpha,\beta\in\QQ$, the seven values \eqref{eq:fricke} are known to be real, and the monodromy representation is irreducible, then one can deduce that the monodromy group itself is unitary~\cite[Sec.~4]{reiter2011halphenstransformmiddleconvolution}.
+It was also shown by Morgan and Shalen~\cite[Prop.~III.1.1]{Morgan1984} and by Goldman~\cite[Thm.~4.3]{Goldman1988} that a general subgroup $G\subset \SL(2,\CC)$ is unitary if and only if $\tr (g)\in\RR$ for all $g\in G$, or equivalently, if the natural representation of $G$ on $\CC^2$ has real character.
+Beukers offered a stronger result in the special case of the \emph{Lamé} equation~\cite{beukers2007unitary}, i.e., the Heun equation with $\gamma=\delta=\eps=1/2$.
 Beukers showed that, if $\gamma=\delta=\eps=1/2$ and $\alpha=\beta=1/4$, a unitary monodromy group is equivalent to a condition on only five of the seven Fricke parameters~\eqref{eq:fricke}, and he leveraged this result to estimate the eigenvalues of the Lam\'e operator.
+Finally, Adachi~\cite{adachi_monodromy_2022,adachi2023unitarymonodromiesrankfuchsian} has recently proved necessary and sufficient trace conditions for a generic rank-two Fuchsian equation on the punctured Riemann sphere to carry a unitary monodromy group, by studying the moduli space of irreducible monodromy groups as an algebraic variety.
+Adachi's work provides important geometric insight, but is also highly technical, and does not cover the full range of second-order differential equations.
+Specifically, it applies only to equations with regular singularities on the punctured Riemann sphere, and only in the generic case that the monodromy representation is irreducible.